zosorock/worldspinner/Ideas.md

 - **I-024** Community Translation Guide
   - **source:** Product Owner
   - **date:** 2025-11-01
+  - **priority:** 7
   - **notes:** Simple CONTRIBUTING.md section explaining how community members can add a new language.
 Include JSON structure, naming conventions, and basic PR guidelines.
 Keep it lightweight and welcoming.
 Deferred: Automated validation tools, translation management platforms, complex review workflows.

+- **I-025** Internationalize ARIA Label Attributes for Accessibility
+  - **source:** Code Reviewer (T-001 review via ask-codex)
+  - **date:** 2025-11-01
+  - **priority:** 4
+  - **notes:** Externalize hardcoded ARIA label strings in App.jsx to translation files (en.json, es.json) to support screen readers in multiple languages.
+Current hardcoded strings include Capytan image label and flag card labels.
+Related to US-005 but marked out-of-scope for T-001 by Human Gatekeeper.

+- **I-026** Rename 'greeting' Field to 'expression' for Greater Variety
+  - **source:** Human Gatekeeper
+  - **date:** 2025-11-01
+  - **priority:** 3
+  - **notes:** Modify the country data model to rename the 'greeting' field to 'expression' to support more varied cultural expressions.
+Current implementation would result in "Hola!" appearing for all 36 Spanish-speaking countries.
+The 'expression' field would allow for country-specific phrases, idioms, or local variations that better represent each nation's unique culture while still maintaining the educational goal of teaching greetings and common expressions.

+- **I-027** Add Open Source Footer with Contribution Link
+  - **source:** Human Gatekeeper
+  - **date:** 2025-11-01
+  - **priority:** 5
+  - **notes:** Add a footer component to the application stating this is an open source project and welcoming community contributions.
+Include link to GitHub repository (https://github.com/zosorock/worldspinner).
+This promotes community engagement and transparency about the project's open source nature.
+Footer should be subtle and non-intrusive while clearly communicating the collaborative spirit of the project.

+- **I-028** Refactor Country Card Data Storage for Scalability
+  - **source:** Human Gatekeeper
+  - **date:** 2025-11-01
+  - **priority:** 2
+  - **notes:** As the country database expands, the countryCards.js file will become large and difficult to maintain.
+Need a scalable solution for storing and translating country card data.
+Consider options like: splitting into individual JSON files per country, using a database, implementing lazy loading/code splitting, or organizing data by continent.
+The solution should support efficient loading, easy translation workflows, and maintainable file sizes while preserving the existing data structure and internationalization requirements.